 If you fail to make satisfactory academic progress you'll be suspended from financial aid.
 Currently if you're eligible, you will remain eligible for the fee waiver that pays your enrollment fees.
 When you have attained the cumulative standard you must see a Financial Aid Specialist to be reinstated.

 If some situation outside of your control such as an illness caused your academic problem, you have the right to submit a written appeal (Petition for Reinstatement) of the suspension.
 In your appeal you'll be required to explain what happened and what you have done to correct the problem or what has changed.
 The Financial Aid Counselor reviewing your Petition has three options.
 (1) He or she can deny your appeal.
-You must see an FA Specialist for reinstatement when you reach the cumulative standard.
-If you have more to add to your appeal, you can schedule an in-person appeal with the Financial Aid Appeals Committee which will make a final decision.
 (2) The Counselor can approve your appeal and place you on Financial Aid Probation if he/she feels you can reach the cumulative standard in one semester.
 (3) The FA Counselor can approve your appeal but because it will take you longer than one semester to achieve the cumulative standard place you on an Academic Plan.

 You must be able to achieve a 2.0 cumulative standard and a 67% successful completion rate by the time you have attempted 150% of your educational goal to have your appeal considered.
 For instance if you are in a transfer program requiring 60 units and you have already completed 85 units with a 1.8 GPA, you cannot mathematically reach a 2.0 GPA by the time you have completed 90 units (150% of 60).
 In that case the FA Counselor has no choice but to deny the appeal.
 An appeal of that decision can't be made.